10 Days In Hawaii Itinerary

 Part 1: Oahu or Maui (2 Days)

-The first leg of your 10 days in Hawaii requires a bit of decision-making, though it might be dedicated based on your international or mainland-based flight.
-You can either spend the first two days on the island of Oahu or arrive directly to Maui, from where you can catch an inter-island flight to the following leg in the journey.
+The first leg of this 10 days in Hawaii itinerary requires a bit of decision making, although your international or mainland-based flight might dictate it.
+Spend the first two days on the island of Oahu or arrive directly at Maui, from where you can catch an inter-island flight to the following leg of the journey.

 Option A: Oahu

 Start your Hawaiian adventure in Oahu, the main international gateway to the island chain and home to roughly 70% of the state’s population.
 I was pleasantly surprised on my visit to the island despite “warnings” of the “concrete jungle” from friends and residents of other islands.
-If it weren’t for its swelling population, Oahu may possibly be the most beautiful island in Hawaii.
+If it weren’t for its swelling population, Oahu might top the list of the most beautiful islands in Hawaii.

 Where to Stay?

-Spend your first day in the Honolulu area, either visiting the Pearl Harbor Museums and the Bishop Museum, or going for a short and memorable (yet sweaty) morning hike to the summit of the Diamond Head Crater (advanced reservations required).
+Spend your first day in the Honolulu area, either visiting the Pearl Harbor National Memorial or the Bishop Museum, or heading on a morning hike to the summit of the Diamond Head Crater (advanced reservations required).
 From the summit, enjoy awesome views of Waikiki Beach, our next destination.
-Back on level ground, head to one of the most famous beaches in Hawaii, the place to see and be seen in Honolulu.
+Back on level ground, head to one of the most famous beaches in Hawaii.
+Waikiki is the place to see and be seen in Honolulu.
 Body surfing, swimming, shopping, dining, or just beach bumming – Waikiki is a perfect way to relax on your first afternoon.

 On the second day in Oahu, rent a car and hit the road.
-Head out of town along the south coast, admire Hanauma Bay from above or snorkel in its amazing coral reef, see the Halona Blowhole in action and hike to Makapuʻu Point, before wrapping things up in gorgeous Waimanalo Beach.
-Alternatively, you can take the scenic Pali Highway and explore the beautiful windward coast, before heading back to town via the famous surfing beaches of the north shore.
+Head out of Honolulu and drive along the south coast.
+Admire Hanauma Bay from above or snorkel in its amazing coral reef, see the Halona Blowhole in action, and hike to Makapuʻu Point before wrapping things up in gorgeous Waimanalo Beach.
+Alternatively, you can take the scenic Pali Highway and explore the beautiful windward coast before heading back to town via the famous surfing beaches of the north shore.

-Here’s an in-depth Oahu sample itinerary, where you can pick and choose what works for you.
+Here’s an in-depth Oahu itinerary, where you can choose the days that work for you.
 For a quick look at the island’s best spots, check out the top things to do in Oahu.

 Option B: Maui

-Alternatively, you can start your holiday in Hawaii on the island of Maui – one of the most famous islands in the world.
+Alternatively, start the first leg of your 10 days in Hawaii on the island of Maui, one of the world’s most famous islands.
 Maui is far from its image on the global tourism scene as an absolute paradise, mainly because of years of uncontrolled development, but it does have pockets of absolute beauty.

 Where to Stay?